 Many women believe that the body-critical thoughts cause them to exercise more, to eat better, to constantly be on a mission to lose weight and tighten their muscles.
 They believe that if they stop criticizing their bodies they will just get out of control; eat like pigs, stop exercising and get super fat.
 What we have found through inquiry in my classes is the exact opposite.
 When I live in peace and love with my body, I feel a deep inner satisfaction and my cravings for sweets and unhealthy stuff are greatly diminished.
 Without pushing myself to exercise out of self-judgments movement of the body becomes so much more fun and I end up doing a lot more of it.
 I dance more wildly, I go to yoga more often, I am in touch with what my body truly needs so it finds its perfect balance effortlessly.

 If you would like to join women from around the world to shake off these painful beliefs and fall in love with your body temple check out my website.
-The next round of the online class starts May 13th, 2020.
+The My Body My Temple class usually runs in May.

 The 4 questions in my blog are from The Work of Byron Katie, you can learn more about it at: www.thework.com